RRHF: Rank Responses to Align Language Models with Human Feedback without tears

 \subsection{Main Results}

 \paragraph{Auto Evaluation} We list automatic metrics in Table~\ref{tab:auto}.
-Our proposed Alpaca-\name\textsubscript{DP} obtains the highest average reward score of -1.02, this proves that \name has the ability to fit the given reward model. \name performs better than PPO and vanilla language models in terms of average reward scores consistently.
+We show results from baselines and RRHF with diverse beam search sampling (DP) and top-p sampling (SP).
+Our proposed Alpaca-RRHF\textsubscript{DP} obtains the average reward score of -1.03 (averaged out of 3 runs, -1.01, -1.02, and -1.05) and Alpaca-RRHF\textsubscript{SP} achieves the highest average reward score of -0.96.
+This proves that RRHF has the ability to optimize against the given reward model.
+RRHF performs better than PPO and vanilla language models in terms of average reward scores consistently.
 Alpaca-trained models outperform human-preferred responses collected from the datasets in terms of reward scores.
 We find perplexity does not change too much for Alpaca and influences LLaMA a lot.
 The reason can be LLaMA is not instruction-tuned.